-At UW Health’s Generations Fertility Care, we specialize in all aspects of male infertility.
+At UW Health’s UW Health Fertility Care, we specialize in all aspects of male infertility.
 We provide testing to find the underlying cause of your infertility.
 If you and your female partner have tried to get pregnant for more than a year, you may want to consider seeing a doctor for fertility testing.

 Conditions that can affect sperm and fertility include: